 With that constantly angry Akrapovic exhaust, the lack of rear seats and the plastic windows, it’s loud in here even at gentle throttle inputs.
 When those get a little less delicate, the GTAm hurtles forward, quickly and efficiently munching through gears and filling the cabin with a throaty V6 roar mixed with a dash of transmission whine.
 533bhp is a lot to task the rear wheels with, but the GTAm hooks up with precious little fuss.
 You can thank the traction provided by a set of Michelin Pilot Sport Cup 2s cladding the 20-inch centre-lock wheels for that.

 Ideally, we would have tested this car a few months ago at Fiat’s Balocco test track, but the joys of Covid isolation rules made that pretty much impossible.
-The substitute is a set of twisty B-roads in Oxfordshire, so we wouldn’t be exploiting the GTAm’s fancy carbon fibre aero stuff today, although on the other hand, the suspension’s getting a more thorough test.
+The substitute is a set of twisty B-roads in Oxfordshire, so we won’t be fully exploiting the GTAm’s fancy carbon fibre aero stuff today.
+On the other hand, the suspension’s getting a more thorough test.
 Initial impressions?
 Yep, it’s firm.

 It fidgeted its way down the small stretch of motorway at the start of my planned route, and now I’m in the country, I have to constantly scan the road surface ahead to prepare myself for fierce suspension compressions.
 The retuned adaptive dampers are best off left in the ‘soft’ setting, which thankfully remains available even if you’re in dynamic mode.
 Set like this, it’s just about acceptable on the road, but you still need to keep a constant eye on the state of the tarmac up ahead.

 This being the UK in September, it doesn’t stay dry for long.
 The heavens open, meaning those Cup 2s lose their resolute traction and the GTAm takes on a much more feisty character.
-A retuned ESP system means the Giulia is quite happy to step out at the rear even when you’re staying away from Race mode, which we certainly are right now.
+A retuned ESP system means the Giulia is quite happy to step out at the rear even when you’re staying away from Race mode, which we certainly are in these conditions.

 The GTAm feels composed and balanced when things start to move around at the rear, but there is a sense of vagueness at the start of the transition, robbing you of fair warning for the oversteer on its way.
-In these conditions, you do sometimes end up with the front washing out too, albeit not by much.
+Plus, in the wet, you do sometimes end up with the front washing out too, albeit not by much.

 There is precedent for this - Jaguar expected you to pay £150,000 for the radically transformed SV Project 8, don’t forget.
 The Alfa feels like a more complete car than the Jag, not to mention a better-looking one, but still, that price remains difficult to fathom.